NoelKocheril/Python101/Lesson 02/Lesson02.md

 We will return to variables and types at a later point in our course.

+### Excerise 2.1: Creating a variable and print it out

+In this excerise, I would like you to create three variables:

+1. Your Name
+2. Your Age
+3. A list of places you like

+and print them out with a blurb before each.
+For example, "My Name is: {Name}".

+Note: You can convert an integer or a list to a string by using the str() function.

+You can see the solution [here](https://github.com/NoelKocheril/Python101/blob/main/Lesson%2002/Solutions/Exercise2_1.py).

 ## Indentation

 An important concept within Python is indentation.
 Indentation refers to the spaces at the beginning of a line of code.
 In other programming languages, indentation is used purely for readability purposes; Python, however, uses indentation to denote blocks of code.